 In what was perhaps the most publicized use of the 351-cid Windsor V-8, SVT installed the powerful engine in the 1995 SVT Mustang Cobra R. The '95 Cobra R was featured in almost every [Cobra SVT] major automotive magazine in North America.
 SVT Cobra coupe and convertible models rounded out the 1995 SVT lineup, along with the highly acclaimed F-150 Lightning making its third model-year appearance.

-For 1996, SVT introduced a hand-assembled 305-horsepower version of Ford's 4.6-liter four-valve V-8 to power the Cobra.
+For 1996, SVT introduced a hand-assembled 305-horsepower (hp) version of Ford's 4.6-liter (L) four-valve V-8 to power the Cobra.
 SVT also took its first step beyond the U.S. market by entering the performance-enthusiast market of Canada.
-In February of '96, SVT returned to the Chicago Auto Show to unveil the 4.6-liter 4-valve Cobra convertible and to preview the newest SVT product, a high-performance version of the Ford Contour.
+In February of '96, SVT returned to the Chicago Auto Show to unveil the 4.6-L four-valve Cobra convertible and to preview the newest SVT product, a high-performance version of the Ford Contour.
 The SVT Contour went on sale in the second quarter of 1997 as a '98 model.

-The Ford Special Vehicle Team returned once more to the Chicago Auto Show to announce that it would introduce a new generation of the SVT F-150 Lightning as a 1999 model, featuring a supercharged 5.4-liter Triton V-8.
-From the Cobra to the Lightning to the SVT Contour and beyond, the Special Vehicle Team's focus remains the same: to build enthusiast vehicles with balanced performance.
-Toward that end, SVT vehicles must stop as well as they accelerate, ride as well as they handle - and above all, they must always be fun to drive.
-The Ford Special Vehicle Team's 2000 SVT Mustang Cobra R is the pony car icon taken to the extreme of pure performance.
-Developed specifically for racing, 300 of these vehicles will be built at Ford's Dearborn Assembly Plant in Spring of 2000, and shipped to selected SVT certified dealers.
-The limited-production SVT products are sold only through specially trained and SVT certified Ford dealers in North America who are prepared to satisfy discriminating driving enthusiasts before, during and after the sale.
+The Ford Special Vehicle Team returned once more to the Chicago Auto Show to announce it would introduce a new generation of the SVT F-150 Lightning as a 1999 model, featuring a supercharged 5.4-L Triton V-8.
+From the Cobra to the Lightning to the SVT Contour and beyond, the SVT's focus remains the same: To build enthusiast vehicles with balanced performance.
+Toward that end, SVT vehicles must stop as well as they accelerate, ride as well as they handle, and above all, they must always be fun to drive.
+The Ford SVT's 2000 SVT Mustang Cobra R is the pony car icon taken to the extreme of pure performance.
+Developed specifically for racing, 300 of these vehicles were built at Ford's Dearborn Assembly Plant in Spring of 2000, and shipped to selected SVT certified dealers.
+The limited-production SVT products are sold only through specially trained and SVT-certified Ford dealers in North America who are prepared to satisfy discriminating driving enthusiasts before, during, and after the sale.